MR-EEGWaveNet: Multiresolutional EEGWaveNet for Seizure Detection from Long EEG Recordings: Experiment

-We used the following parameter values to train each model: batch size: $32$, number of training epochs: $300$, and learning rate: $10^{-3}$.
+We used the following parameter values to train each model: batch size: $32$, number of training epochs: $300$, and Adam optimizer with learning rate: $10^{-3}$.
 The cross-entropy loss function was employed with balanced weights of $0.75$ and $1.5$ for the nonseizure and seizure classes, respectively.
-A warm start strategy with an early stop was used, where training continues until the validation loss stops improving for consecutive epochs (patience=$30$).
-For each iteration, the training and validation sets were randomly sampled, and the test set remained fixed across all runs.
-Each experiment was conducted three times to get a stable result.
-For each patient, performance metrics were averaged across the three runs, that is, the final score for a patient was computed as the mean of their results over the three iterations.
+The optimizer was reinitialized at the beginning of each training epoch, effectively resetting the optimization state while retaining the current model parameters.
+An early stopping criterion was employed, where training was stopped if the validation loss did not improve for $30$ consecutive epochs (patience = $30$).
+For each training epoch, nonseizure samples were randomly selected at twice the number of seizure samples (i.e., a 1:2 seizure-to-nonseizure ratio).
+This balanced subset is then randomly split: $70\%$ for training and $30\%$ for validation.
+Each experiment was repeated three times to ensure stability of the results.
+For each patient, the performance metrics were averaged across the three runs; that is, the final score for a patient was computed as the mean of their results over the three iterations.